SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connectivity.md

 <a name="link-sims"></a>
 ### Linking SIMs and mobile devices

 Switch to the Device Management application and navigate to a device that is connected through a SIM card managed by the SIM provider of your choice.
 The device should have a **Connectivity** tab.
-If this tab is not shown:
+If this tab is not shown, it is because:

 * Your user does not have permissions for Connectivity.
 * The device is not linked to a SIM card.